-Here in this small town you’ll find more apartments and Airbnbs than hotels.
+Here in this small town, you’ll find more apartments and Airbnbs than hotels.
 There are even a few campsites.

 Similar to the other two destinations, prices start at around €35 per night for a private room.

-Where to eat in Istria
+Best places to eat in Istria